-Snare Drum lessons at the SSPD cost $11 per week in a group on a Monday or Thursday evening at Windsor between 4pm – 7pm or $55 per lesson for individual one to one tuition for 45 mins.
+Snare Drum lessons at the SSPD cost $15 per week in a group on a Monday at Vineyard between 5pm – 7pm or $55 per lesson for individual one to one tuition for 45 mins.
 These lessons are available at Vineyard on Mondays evening, and ST Ives on a Tuesday from 5pm-9pm

 When you commence to learn the snare drum style used in the pipe band idiom, you start with a pair of drum sticks that are quite a bit larger in diameter then normal kit drum sticks.Pipe band style drum sticks cost approx. $25 a pair and you will also need a practice pad that costs approx. $70.

 On your drum pad you will learn to play your basic rudiments and exercises whilst gaining ‘finger control’.
 These rudiments and exercises eventually enable you to be able to play complete drum scores.
 This can take several months and whilst learning the rudiments and exercises you will also be taught to read drum music scores and tap your feet in-time to the music.

-Once you have mastered the basic massed bands scores for 2/4, 3/4, 4/4 and 6/8 competently you will than be asked to attend your first band practice and commence playing the scores you have learnt on a drum.
+Once you have mastered the basic massed bands scores for 2/4, 3/4, 4/4 and 6/8 competently you may than be asked to attend your first band practice and commence playing the scores you have learnt on a drum.

 Once attending practice you will work on perfecting your scores and learning to play “as one” with the rest of the drum corps.
 Playing on a drum has a very different feel to practicing on a drum pad.
 You will also continue to learn more difficult rudiments and drum scores which will enable you to work toward playing with a competitive band if that is your desire.